Shane-XB-Qian/jj/README.md

 - `Option` if ran from `alias` would Not work, but mostly cur pwd should be just fine.
 - `fuzzy` filter can be switched when in `jj` by `ctrl-r`, but warn: fuzzy maybe slow.
 - `dirOnly` btw: if to display/show dir only can be switched when in `jj` by `ctrl-f`.
+- `mruHist` btw: if to display/show mru hist can be switched when in `jj` by `ctrl-v`.
+- `mruHist` btw: hist of mru /from newer (bottom) to older/ - may had dup items in it.

 ## License